cheqd/product-docs/veramo-sdk-for-cheqd/did-operations/did-operations-troubleshooting.md

 `Unexpected token v in JSON at position 1`

-Create a `.json` file(in my case, I named it `idenity-keys-on-the-fly-with-did-docs.json` in same working directory level).
+Create a `.json` file (e.g. name it `idenity-keys-on-the-fly-with-did-docs.json` in same working directory level).

 Copy and paste the content from below in to your newly created `.json` file.

 ```json
 {